nestybox/sysbox-ee/README.md

 open-source [Sysbox container runtime](https://github.com/nestybox/sysbox), developed by [Nestybox](https://www.nestybox.com).

-Sysbox-EE enables Docker containers to act as virtual servers capable of running software such as Systemd, Docker, and Kubernetes in them, **seamlessly and securely**.
+Sysbox enables Docker containers to act as virtual servers capable of running software such as Systemd, Docker, and Kubernetes in them, **seamlessly and securely**.
 This implies the ability for these containers to run inner containers (nested) while providing strong isolation from the underlying host.